takigama/glinet_ar150_gps_daughterboard/README.md

 ## What be it?

-Simple daughter board for the AR150 from GL.inet using the Quectel L80 GPS
+Simple daughter board for the AR150 from GL.inet using the Quectel L80 GPS or the MTK3339 GPS (there are boards for either)

+... and its AWESOME!!!!

 ## Why?